eparrag1/Photometry/README.md

 'Photometry_data.xlsx' has substituted numbers for the filters, as below:
 B: 1, V:2, gp:3, ip:4, rp: 5, SDSS-I: 6, SDSS-R: 7, SDSS-Z: 8, SDSS-G: 9

+# A quick note on catalogs
+The catalogues in use 'II/336' for B and V filters, and 'II/349' for griz, from Vizier Pan-STARSS.
+It is possible that the location of your object is not covered by these catalogues.
+Currently nothing is implemented to handle this, therefore the workaround would be to refer to the Vizier database for appropriate catalogues and manually replace these in the code.